All Episodes

 Everybody's missing the point of the debate last night.

-I could shoot myself for keeping something to myself since January 13th.
+And I could shoot myself for keeping, figuratively speaking, I could shoot myself for keeping something to myself since January 13th.

 I could literally shoot myself.

-Anyway, great to have you here, Rush Limbaugh and the EIB network and the Limbaugh Institute for Advanced Conservative Studies.
+Anyway, great to have you here, Rush Limbaugh and the EIB Network and the Limbaugh Institute for Advanced Conservative Studies.

-800-282-288-2 is the uh email.
+800-282-2882 is the email.

 Something took place on that day that caused me to have an epiphany.